Jerry Springer: Kennedy campaign and early law career

-Springer worked as a political campaign adviser to Democrat Robert F. Kennedy in 1968.
-Following Kennedy's assassination, he began practicing law at the Cincinnati law firm of Frost & Jacobs, now Frost Brown Todd.
+Springer worked as an adviser to Robert F. Kennedy's presidential campaign in 1968.
+Following Kennedy's assassination, he began practicing law at the Cincinnati law firm of Frost & Jacobs (later Frost Brown Todd).

-Springer was a partner in the law firm of Grinker, Sudman & Springer from 1973 to 1985, alongside former NBA agent Ronnie Grinker (d.
-1997) and current Butler County, Ohio, magistrate Harry Sudman.
+Springer was a partner in the law firm of Grinker, Sudman & Springer from 1973 to 1985, alongside former NBA agent Ronnie Grinker and Butler County, Ohio, magistrate Harry Sudman.

 Political career

-In 1970, Springer ran for the United States House of Representatives.
-He failed to unseat incumbent Republican Donald D. Clancy; however, Springer took 45% of the vote in a traditionally Republican district.
-He had previously spearheaded the effort to lower the voting age, including testifying before the Senate Judiciary Committee in support of ratification of the 26th Amendment.
+In 1970, Springer ran to represent Ohio's 2nd congressional district, then based in Cincinnati, in the United States House of Representatives.
+He failed to unseat incumbent Republican Donald D. Clancy, but took 45% of the vote in a traditionally Republican-leaning district.
+He had previously spearheaded the effort to lower the voting age, including testifying before the Senate Judiciary Committee in support of the 26th Amendment.
 Three days after announcing his candidacy, Springer, who was also an Army reservist at the time, was called to active duty and stationed at Fort Knox.
 He resumed his campaign after he was discharged.

 Springer was elected to the Cincinnati City Council in 1971.
-On April 29, 1974, Springer resigned from the council after admitting to soliciting a prostitute.
-He ran for the office in 1975, winning by a landslide.
+On April 29, 1974, he resigned from the council after admitting to soliciting a prostitute; however, he ran for the office again in 1975 and won by a landslide.
 He was reelected in 1977 and 1979.
-Springer was considered a "gonzo" type politician with stunts such as staying a night in jail and commandeering a bus after the city took over bus service.
-In 1977, Springer was chosen by the Cincinnati City Council to serve for one year as mayor.
+Springer was considered a "gonzo" politician, performing stunts such as staying a night in jail and commandeering a bus after the city took over bus service.
+In 1977, Springer was chosen by the City Council to serve for one year as mayor, which was not a separately-elected position at the time.

-In 1981, Springer stepped down from his seat on the City Council to focus on running for governor of Ohio, seeking the Democratic nomination in the 1982 Ohio gubernatorial election.
+In 1981, Springer stepped down from his seat on the City Council to focus on seeking the Democratic nomination in the 1982 Ohio gubernatorial election.
 Television commercials for Springer's campaign referenced his use of a check to pay a prostitute, saying that he was not afraid of the truth "even if it hurts."
-He failed to win the Democratic party's nomination—finishing a distant third behind former lieutenant governor Richard F. Celeste and Ohio Attorney General William J. Brown—and his political career was put on hold.
+He failed to win the Democratic party's nomination, finishing a distant third behind former lieutenant governor Dick Celeste (who went on to win the general election) and Ohio Attorney General William J. Brown, and his political career was put on hold.
 In the late 1980s, he played a major role in saving the historic Cincinnati Union Terminal.

-Springer considered running for the United States Senate in 2000 and 2004, but he backed down due to negative associations with the Jerry Springer talk show.
-He also considered running in the 2018 Ohio gubernatorial election, but he decided against it due to his age.
-Even after his departure from politics, he was the largest contributor to the Hamilton County Democratic Party from 1993 to 2018.
+Springer considered running to represent Ohio in the United States Senate in 2000 and 2004, but backed down due to negative associations with his broadcasting career.
+He also considered running in the 2018 Ohio gubernatorial election but decided against it due to his age.
+Even after his departure from electoral politics, he was the largest contributor to the Hamilton County Democratic Party from 1993 to 2018.
 In 2016, Springer voiced support for Hillary Clinton in the 2016 United States presidential election.